myexperiments-blog/myexperiments-blog.github.io/_drafts/2019-03-29-brute-force-encrypted-file.md

 - seed-cbc
 - seed-ecb

-So, even if 14 is much better than 111, it still long when you have to brute force them with a long passwords list.
+So, even if 14 is much better than 111, it is still long when you have to brute force them with a long password list.
-I decide to find the more common cipher in this list, and I choose `aes-256-cbc`.
-AES is clearly the most common algorithm in this list, the 256 key lengths is famous to be really secure and CBC (Cipher Block Chaining) is the default cipher used by Openssl for the AES algorithm as it shown here.
+I decided to find the more common cipher in this list, and I choose `aes-256-cbc`.
+AES is clearly the most common algorithm in this list, the 256 key lengths is famous for being really secure and CBC (Cipher Block Chaining) is the default cipher used by Openssl for the AES algorithm as shown here:

 ```
 $ openssl enc -aes256 -e -in text.clear -out blabla.enc